Psoriasis

 • Least common, but most severe type of psoriasis, covering >80% body surface area.

 • Red, scaly, and peeling lesions.
+Skin will swell and shed in multiple layers, often in large sheets.

 • May itch and burn immensely.

-• Other symptoms may include fever, chills, general malaise, racing heart rate, joint pain, and lymph node swelling.
+• Other symptoms may include fever, chills, general malaise, racing heart rate, joint pain and lymph node swelling.

 Erythrodermic psoriasis on trunk